webOSArchive/webos-docs/docs/activate.md

 ## Prepare Your Computer

-First you will need the Novacomm driver for your computer.
+First you will need the novacom driver for your computer.
 Many platforms are supported, including modern macOS, thanks to a recent re-write of the driver:

 * Windows 32-bit (Tested on Windows 7): [Installer MSI](http://www.webosarchive.org/activation/drivers/novacom-win-32/)
 * Windows 64-bit (Tested on Windows 10 and 11): [Installer MSI](http://www.webosarchive.org/activation/drivers/novacom-win-64/)